Patrick Colbeck: Post-political career

 In November 2020, Colbeck was a certified poll challenger at the TCF Center in Detroit, Michigan.
-He later appeared at the 2020 Wayne County Board of Canvassers and Michigan State Board of Canvassers Certification meetings sharing concerns over unsubstantiated claims of election fraud.
+He later appeared at the 2020 Wayne County Board of Canvassers and Michigan State Board of Canvassers certification meetings sharing concerns over unsubstantiated claims of election fraud.
 An affidavit filed by Colbeck claims that the computers used by election officials were connected to the Internet, which "opens the door" to possible vote manipulation.
-However, chief judge Timothy Kenny found that there was "No evidence" to support these claims.
+However, chief judge Timothy Kenny found that there was "no evidence" to support these claims.

-Colbeck assisted My Pillow Inc. founder Mike Lindell in the production of a two-hour documentary, Absolute Proof, that aired on conservative media outlets and social media February 5, asserting Chinese cyber hacking was largely responsible for Joe Biden winning the presidency in 2020.
+Colbeck assisted My Pillow founder Mike Lindell in the production of a two-hour documentary, Absolute Proof, that aired on conservative media outlets and social media February 5, 2021, asserting Chinese cyber hacking was largely responsible for Joe Biden winning the presidency in 2020.
 The New York Times described the production the same day as "a falsehood-laden film about election fraud," reliant upon discredited testimony and baseless speculation.
-Colbeck appeared on FLASHPOINT February 12, as a guest of Kenneth Copeland Ministries VICTORY CHANNEL, insisting that Lindell's documentary stuck to "100% objective facts" and not "conjecture" and that Colbeck's role in Absolute Proof earned him "no fallout," and that "people are hungry for this information."
+Colbeck appeared on FlashPoint February 12, 2021, as a guest of Kenneth Copeland Ministries' Victory Channel, insisting that Lindell's documentary stuck to "100% objective facts" and not "conjecture" and that Colbeck's role in Absolute Proof earned him "no fallout," and that "people are hungry for this information."
 The "fallout" relates to negative consequences Lindell incurred since promoting Donald Trump's 2020 election grievances and conspiracies propagated since November by lawyers associated with Trump.

 In June 2021, Colbeck participated in a rally at Lansing, calling for an audit of Michigan's 2020 election similar to the Arizona audit.
-In the rally, Colbeck called the event a "spiritual battle" and compared the 2020 election to the persecution of Jesus Christ and in 2022 chronicled the 2020 election in The 2020 Coup: What happened?
-What we can do?
+In the rally, Colbeck called the event a "spiritual battle" and compared the 2020 election to the persecution of Jesus Christ and in 2022 chronicled the 2020 election in The 2020 Coup: What happened.
+What we can do.

+Colbeck has continued to push his claims of election fraud since the 2020 election, falsely asserting that Dominion Voting Systems' ballot-counting machines were connected to the internet and could have been hacked.
+As recently as May 2024, Colbeck claimed to have proof the voting machines were hacked from Serbia, a false claim amplified on social media by the polling firm Rasmussen Reports.